npm/rfcs/accepted/0000-npm-fund-depth.md

 ## Prior Art

 `npm fund` is a command unique to npm.
-There are no other known examples of a similar command in other package manger CLIs.
+There are no other known examples of a similar command in other package manager CLIs.

 ## Unresolved Questions and Bikeshedding